DarthMikke/millim-dev/README.md

 ## What is it?
 A development environment combining battle-proven Dsnmasq as a local DNS server and Httpd as reliable webhost.
-You can take advantage of multitude httpd's modules, with __mod_rewrite__, __mod_ssl__ and __mod_wsgi__ enabled by default.
+You can take advantage of httpd's multitude of modules, with __mod_rewrite__, __mod_ssl__ and __mod_wsgi__ enabled by default.
 Thus the webhost can be a combination of file server, reverse proxy and WSGI for Flask and Django applications.